mhorga/mhorga.github.io/_posts/2016-02-08-using-metalkit-part-5.markdown

 title: Using MetalKit part 5
 layout: post
 ---
-Last time we described the `graphics pipeline` as well as the `Metal pipeline`.
+Last time we described the `graphics pipeline` and the `Metal pipeline`.
 It is time we looked deeper inside the pipeline, and understand how vertices are really processed at a lower level.
 For this, we need to learn a few `3D math` concepts such as __transformations__.

 In the world of `3D graphics` we often think in terms of __3__ or __4__ dimensions for our data.
 As you remember from our previous episodes, `location` and `color` were both of type __vector_float4__ (4-dimensional).
 In order to draw 3D geometry on the screen, vertices suffer a series of transformations - from `object space` to `world space`, then to `camera/eye space`, then to `clipping space`, then to `normalized device coordinates` space, and finally to `screen space`.
 We are only looking at the first stage in this episode.